kytvi2p/grid-updates/man/grid-updates.1.md

 ========================================

-If you want to offer a *grid-updates* subscription service, you will have to provide users with URIs to directories that contain the news feed (called **NEWS.tgz**) and the introducer list (called **introducers**).
-Please note that *grid-updates* will append the filenames itself and expects the URIs of directories, not of the files themselves.
+If you want to offer a *grid-updates* subscription service, you will have to provide users with URIs to directories that contain the subscription files.
+The available subscription types are the news feed (called **NEWS.tgz**), the introducer list (called **introducers.json.txt**) and the community repair list of shares (called **community-repair.json.txt**).
+Please note that *grid-updates* expects the URIs of directories, not of the files themselves.
+It will append the filenames itself.

-The NEWS.tgz file can be compiled with the `--make-news` action.
-The introducers' FURLs must be listed one per line in the introducer list, but can be mixed with other text. *grid-updates* will filter out only the pb:// FURLs.

 FILES
 =====